Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/strategic-recruitment-part-3.md

-# Concise Guide to Specialized Recruitment - Part 3: Crafting an Effective Job Description
+# Concise Guide to Strategic Recruitment - Part 3: Crafting an Effective Job Description
 In the pursuit of finding the ideal candidate for an open position, a well-crafted job description becomes paramount.
 A meticulously designed job description significantly increases the likelihood of both attracting and identifying suitable candidates.
 However, to achieve this, we must first grasp a few fundamental concepts.

 ---